 We hope you will be inspired by our site to learn more about and support us in conserving seahorses for generations to come.

-Please have a look through our website and enjoy the work we do, which is only possibly because of our amazing team of volunteers, they are the true backbone of our charity.
+We can only achieve what we do by working with others and by working in partnership with nature.
+By taking this collective approach we can all make a difference.
+Please take a look through our website and enjoy the work we do, only made possible by our amazing team of volunteers, who are the true backbone of our charity.

 We hope you will find the site informative and understand more about the problems facing our natural world, especially seahorses; whether that is the loss of seagrass at Studland or the horrendous curio trade.